HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

     - Some phases match well, others not too well
 - C:\Users\rzha0171\Documents\GitHub\UROP\SampleData\OneDrive\Renee_231118\Data_8
     - Output is quite off, probably due to noise
+- C:\Users\rzha0171\Documents\GitHub\UROP\SampleData\Vault\Crucial_SSD1\Data_1
+    - Channel 2 with more contrast works better
+    - Zoomed out datasets are fine as long as peak parameters adjusted accordingly
+- C:\Users\rzha0171\Documents\GitHub\UROP\SampleData\Vault\Crucial_SSD1\Data_8
+    - Algorithm not suited for short timeseries
+- C:\Users\rzha0171\Documents\GitHub\UROP\SampleData\Vault\Crucial_SSD2
+    - Datasets in this folder are quite short and not suitable for analysis

+### Summary of results and questions
+- Allow user input for peak finding in temporal phase matching
+    - Reduces automation but more accurate results
+- Recommend users use GUI first for determining good find peaks parameters
+- Figure out why last frame is missing
+    - Probably not too important for large dataset
+- Notify users to use channel with most contrast and 16 bit limitation
+- Not all Vault data was tested, but a random sample
+- Should benchmark spatial vs temporal matching
+- Questions
+    - Will noisy data need to be catered for?
+    - Is it OK to miss a frame or two?
+    -

+- Meeting comments
+    - Benchmark performance (speed and quality) => about same quality but temporal is much slower
+        - Peak separation of 35 better than 15 (i.e. higher temporal resolution)
+    - Find peaks function => probably will redact temporal
+    - Recover last frame
+    - BioProtocol
+    -